-We're two weeks into the new year and I just realized that I have not made any new year's resolutions.
+We're two weeks into the new year, and I just realised that I had not made any new year's resolutions.
 Have you guys made any and how does that usually work out for you?
 I think I might just stick to not having any this year, although eating healthier is always something to strive for, especially when the weather is as bleak as it was this week.
-It has been nothing but grey skies, wind and ice cold rain.
+It has been nothing but grey skies, the wind and cold rain.
 I refuse to let that dampen my mood, that is why I make myself this mango and turmeric smoothie in the mornings.
-It not only comes with anti inflammatory properties but it is also very tasty.
+It not only comes with anti inflammatory properties but it is also delicious.

-There are many things that you can eat or drink this time of the year to stay healthy but brightly coloured smoothies should definitely be on your list.
-They will not only cheer you up during those grey winter days but they can also be incredibly healthy if you sneak in the right super-foods.
+There are many things that you can eat or drink this time of the year to stay healthy but brightly coloured smoothies should be on your list.
+They will not only cheer you up during those grey winter days, but they can also be incredibly healthy if you sneak in the right super-foods.
 This mango smoothie contains both turmeric and cardamom.
 Turmeric comes with a vast range of health benefits.
-It has very powerful anti-inflammatory properties and is a strong antioxidant.
-Sadly its main ingredient curcumin is poorly absorbed into the bloodstream, which is where black pepper comes in handy.
+It has potent anti-inflammatory properties and is a strong antioxidant.
+Sadly its primary ingredient curcumin is poorly absorbed into the bloodstream, which is where black pepper comes in handy.
 It contains piperine that enhances the absorption of curcumin by 2000%.

-Admittedly, I am adding cardamom mainly for its taste but it's more than just a flavour.
-For hundreds of years it has been a wide spread belief that cardamom is great for fighting infections and this has even been tested and verified.
-If you never tried cardamom or turmeric before then you should definitely give them a chance.
-There is only one thing you should keep in mind, turmeric is strong in taste and if you use too much of it your food or drink might end up with a bitter flavour.
+Admittedly, I am adding cardamom mainly for its taste, but it's more than just a flavour.
+For hundreds of years, it has been a wide spread belief that cardamom is great for fighting infections and this has even been tested and verified.
+If you never tried cardamom or turmeric before then, you should give them a chance.
+There is only one thing you should keep in mind, turmeric is strong in taste, and if you use too much of it in your food or drink might end up with a bitter flavour.
 I tend to use it with mango because that fruit goes well with its taste due to being very sweet.

-- ½ tsp freshly grated turmeric or ¼ tsp ground turmerc
+- ½ teaspoon turmeric freshly grated or ¼ teaspoon ground turmeric